w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ## Locks

-Locks are an abstraction over free balance that prevent spending for certain purposes.
-Several locks can operate on the same account but overlap rather than add.
-Locks are automatically added onto accounts when tasks are done on the network (e.g., leasing a parachain slot or voting), these are not customizable.
+Locks are abstractions over an account's free balance, preventing it from being spent.
+Several locks can overlap on the same account balance instead of being stacked on top of one another.
+Locks are automatically added onto accounts when the account participates in activities on-chain (staking, voting, etc.), but these are not customizable.

 Locks account for the `frozen` balance of your wallet.
 This is the balance that can be `free` but